Melanee-Melanee/Old-Persian-Cuneiform-OCR/README.md

 Primary data is taken from: https://www.kaggle.com/datasets/hosseinmousavi/achaemenid-inscription-ocr

 Please notice that I am at the beginning of this project and I will prepare a more high qulity dataset (real images) in the future.

+## Pre-processing

+I did not use any pre-processing for the image dataset yet!
+I will do in the future.

 ## Google drive link